wh06/whgitTest/readmeB.txt

-this is readme text file
+is is readme text file
 2 line2 2nd commit
+3 line3